-However, newer routers that support WiFi 802.11 ac standard have sort-of solved this problem with what’s been called beamforming or beam steering.
+However, newer routers that support WiFi 802.11 ac or WiFi 5 standard have sort-of solved this problem with what’s been called beamforming or beam steering.

 Different router vendors have their own marketing names for this.
 For instance D-link calls it “Advanced AC SmartBeam beamforming”, but the concept is the same.

 For Beamforming to work, your router must have MIMO (multiple-input, multiple-output) antennas.
 MIMO technology makes your router even faster by sending data through multiple antennas.
 This way, the router is able to target specific devices where they are via another technique called MU-MIMO (Multi-User Multiple-Input Multiple-Output).
 MU-MIMO succeeds SU-MIMO (Single-User Multiple-Input Multiple-Output) where the router could only communicate to only one device at a time.
 With MU-MIMO however, the router can talk to multiple devices(smartphones, tablets, computers) at the same time.

 With MU-MIMO, your router is able to put all its antennas to full use.
 One antennae can be used to connect to your smartphone while at the same time the other one can connect to the Smart TV or laptop.
 That way both your smartphone and laptop equally use the same bandwidth hence making your WiFi work fast.